-- 1. In the Technical Publications application, display the technical publication for which you want to enter maintenance requirements. - 2.
-On the Maintenance Plan tab, add a new row. - 3.
-To enter date-based criteria, enter dates for when the work requirements are tracked and when the work requirements must be completed. - 4.
-To enter meter-based criteria, enter a meter name and do one or more of the following: - To specify that maintenance is required within a specific number of flight hours, engine cycles, or engine starts, enter the number in the Count field.
+- 1. In the Technical Publications application, on the Engineering Orders tab, add - 2.
+To enter date-based criteria, enter dates for when the work requirements are tracked and when the work requirements must be completed. - 3.
+To enter meter-based criteria, enter a meter name and do one or more of the following actions: - To specify that maintenance is required within a specific number of flight hours, engine cycles, or engine starts, enter the number in the Count field. - To specify that maintenance is required when the selected meter reaches a specific reading, specify the reading in the Count field and specify a date in the Reference Date field. - To specify that maintenance is required only on aircraft or equipment with a meter reading greater than a specific value, enter the value plus one in the From Count field.
+For example, if maintenance is due after a meter reading of 50, enter 51. - To specify that maintenance is required when the meter reading falls between two values, enter the values in the From Count field and the To Count field. - 4.
+In the Serial Range Expression field, specify one or more serial numbers that are associated with the engineering order. - 5.
+If the engineering order must be completed in sequence, specify the sequence in the Sequence field.

-- To specify that maintenance is required by the time that the selected meter reading reaches a specific reading, enter the value in the Count field and select the Due at Count check box. - To specify that maintenance is required only on aircraft or equipment with a meter reading greater than a specific value, enter the value+1 in the From Count field. . - To specify that maintenance is required when the meter reading falls between two values, enter the values in the From Count field and the To Count field. - 5.
-To enter maintenance-event-based criteria, do one or more of the following: - To perform the required maintenance for a scheduled task card, enter the task card number in the Due Master Task Card field. - To perform an inspection within a specific number of days and then a certain number of days after that, create two records.
-In the first record, select the Initial check box.
-In the second record, select the Repetitive check box. - 6.
-To enter aircraft or equipment limitations, enter a value in the Limit Meter field. - In the From Count field, enter the minimum meter reading to which the date-based, meter-based, or maintenance-event-based criteria apply. - In the To Count field, enter the maximum meter reading to which the date-based, meter-based, or maintenance-event-based criteria apply. - 7.
+- 6. If the engineering order is activated by another engineering order or publication, specify the details in the Activated by Publication field or the Activated by Engineering Order field. - 7.
+If you want the engineering order to recur, select the Recurring check box. - 8.
+To complete the required maintenance for a scheduled task card, enter the task card number in the Due Master Task Card field. - 9.
+To enter aircraft or equipment limitations, enter a value in the Limit Meter field. - In the From Count field, enter the minimum meter reading to which the date-based, meter-based, or maintenance-event-based criteria apply. - In the To Count field, enter the maximum meter reading to which the date-based, meter-based, or maintenance-event-based criteria apply. - 10.
 Save the record.